OUR TREATMENT PHILOSOPHY

 Your 90-minute initial consultation includes a thorough review of your history, a physical exam, and the start of treatment.
 You’ll receive a personalized home exercise program (HEP), updated at each follow-up to support progress between sessions.
 Follow-up sessions are 50 minutes and may include functional dry needling if appropriate and desired.

-Treatment combines hands-on manual therapy with movement-based strategies like strengthening, stretching, breathing, postural re-education, and pain neuroscience education.
+Treatment combines hands-on manual therapy with movement-based strategies such as strengthening, stretching, breathing, postural re-education, and pain neuroscience education.
+This approach helps reduce pain, improve mobility, and restore confidence in daily activities.

 • With Rachael Gossett, PT, DPT, SEP, PCES